tfiers/tomasfiers.net/content/_index.md

 where I apply maths and write software.
 I love to make music and to dance (💙 balfolk)

-Questions I often wonder about:
+Questions I often think about:

 - What do tools look like that are maximally synergistic with the natural curiosity of kids and researchers?